-A letter will be sent by the school to the families of students who are approaching or pass the midway point for unexcused absences, excused absences and tardies.
+An attendance letter will be sent by the school to the families of students who are approaching or pass the midway point for unexcused absences, excused absences and tardies.
 Parent cooperation is of the utmost importance in assuring student success.